hoatenhu/react-native-adyen-api/README.md

 ## Important: Replace `crypto-browserify`

-Because this library uses react-native-quick-crypto you may need an extra step:
+Because this library uses react-native-quick-crypto so you can not use react-native-debugger or browser to debug normally, you can use flipper and you may need an extra step:

 If you are using a library that depends on `crypto`, instead of polyfilling it with `crypto-browserify` (or `react-native-crypto`) you can use `react-native-quick-crypto` for a fully native implementation.
 This way you can get much faster crypto operations with just a single-line change!